13 Dog-Friendly Beaches in Florida

 Located just south of St. Petersburg, this lovely park has been voted numerous times as one of the best dog beaches in the United States.
 It boasts two large fenced grassy areas designed to contain canine fun: one for big pooches and the other for small dogs.

 Pack a picnic, dog toys, and a chair, and you'll be set for the day at this beautiful beach.
-While you're there, be sure to explore the Spanish fort.
+While you're there, be sure to explore one of the region's top attractions, the Spanish fort.

 Forgot your poop bag?
 No worries, there are plenty on offer at no charge.
 Speaking of fees, the beach is free to enter.